Dawn French: Personal life

-On 6 April 2010, French and Henry announced they were separating after 25 years of marriage.
-It was reported that the separation was amicable.
-They had decided to separate in October the previous year but left announcing it until some months later, as they were still in discussion over the separation.
-Their divorce was finalised later that year.

-French began dating charity executive Mark Bignell in 2011.
-On 22 April 2013, it was reported that they had just married.
-The couple resided in Fowey, Cornwall.
+French began dating charity executive Mark Bignell in 2011, and they were married on 22 April 2013.
+The couple resided in Fowey until 2021, when they moved to an 1868 Gothic Revival property in Calstock.

 In September 2014, French was named as the new Chancellor of Falmouth University.

-In May 2021 it was announced that French had sold her Fowey property, having moved to an 1868 Gothic Revival property in Calstock.

-In June 2025, French was heavily criticised for a video she posted on Instagram about the war in Gaza.
-Following a backlash, she later removed the video, saying she apologised unreservedly for it.
-Critics accused her of appearing to mock the 7 October 2023 attack that triggered the war.
-She acknowledged on Instagram that the video appeared one-sided and said she never meant to mock, dismiss or diminish the horror of that day.
-In the 40-second video, she had shared her views on the ongoing war.

-French is a supporter of Plymouth Argyle.
+French is a supporter of her parents' hometown football team Plymouth Argyle.
+She also supports the Orchid Project, a charity aiming to end female genital mutilation.

-French is a supporter of the Orchid Project, a London-based charity, founded by Julia Lalla-Maharajh in 2010, with a vision to free the world from female genital cutting, a practice which has affected more than 200 million women and girls around the world.
-It works with people and grassroots organisations in those countries where the practice is prevalent, such as Kenya, Senegal and India, to try to change attitudes and practices.

 Awards and recognition

 French and Saunders won the honorary Golden Rose of Montreux award in 2002 and in 2003, she was listed in The Observer as one of the 50 funniest acts in British comedy.
 In a 2006 poll consisting of 4,000 people, French was named as the most admired female celebrity amongst women in Britain.

 In February 2013, she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.